kotnarys/kotnarys/README.md

 ![Header](https://www.krojac.com/wp-content/uploads/2017/05/frontend-developer-1920x400.png)

-## Web Developer
+# Web Developer
-№I am the head of my own development team in the Fragmentary project, I have experience building a workflow in a team, I also practiced the ability to use GIT, React, Solidity in a project, I also have a diploma from the GuideDAO school
+##I am the head of my own development team in the Fragmentary project, I have experience building a workflow in a team, I also practiced the ability to use GIT, React, Solidity in a project, I also have a diploma from the GuideDAO school

 ### Languaged and tools